adaapp/testing-dec2021-team1/README.md

 ### UI Design Results

-From the google form , it is clear that the majority votes were with
+From the google form, it is clear that the majority votes were with...

 ## GitHub Pages

 We have chosen to use GitHub pages, as it is a service that takes HTML, CSS nad JavaScript files straight from a repository on GitHub and runs the files through a build process and then to publish a website.
 It is easy for collaboration and clearly identifies where improvements have been made and by who.

-Netilfy?
+GitHub actions?

 ## Issues with GitHub

 ## End User Testing

+From our google form...

 ## Final Product

+As clear, the final webpage used the design 1/2...
+In future, we would...